 A qualified radiographer must be physically present during the conduct of a repeat image and must approve the student's procedure prior to re-exposure.
 The presence of a qualified radiographer during the repeat of an unsatisfactory image assures patient safety and proper educational practices.

 Image Evaluation

-KSU Salem: The review and approval of images must be done prior to the patient leaving the room that the procedure was performed in.
+KSU Salem: The review and approval of images taken by the student must be done prior to the patient leaving the room that the procedure was performed in.